TroytheOverlord/trails-trivia-website/README.md

 ## 🎮 Overview

-- A dynamic multiple-choice quiz built with HTML, CSS, and JavaScript
+Trails Trivia is a fast-paced multiple-choice quiz built with **HTML, CSS, and JavaScript**.

-- Question data stored in JSON for easy updates and extensions
+All questions are stored in **JSON**, making it easy to expand or customize the quiz.

-- Tracks scores and high scores using localStorage
+The game tracks both **scores and high scores** using localStorage, ensuring progress is remembered.

-- Randomized questions and instant feedback keep gameplay fresh
+With **randomized questions** and **instant feedback**, no two playthroughs feel the same.

 ---

 ## ✨ Main Features

-Multiple Modes – Play through questions from Sky, Crossbell, or Cold Steel arcs
+- **Multiple Modes** – Play through Sky, Crossbell, or Cold Steel arcs

-Dynamic JSON Question Sets – Easily extendable or customizable
+- **Dynamic Question Sets** – JSON-driven and easy to expand

-Score & High Score Tracking – Persistent via localStorage
+- **Score & High Score Tracking** – Persistent with localStorage

-Responsive UI – Simple, intuitive layout with instant answer feedback
+- **Replayability** – Randomized order keeps runs fresh

-Replayability – Randomized order ensures no two runs are the same
+- **Responsive UI** – Simple, intuitive, and provides instant feedback

 ---

 ## 🕹️ How to Play